 Incorporating G'MIC filters in darktable...
 Gaaaah...
 (Drools...)

-#7 Updated by Rob W about 1 year ago
+#7 Updated by Rob W over 1 year ago

 Christer van der Meeren wrote: